holdenrohrer/daily-briefing/README.md

 - Per-section pipeline: each section has a Python producer (tools/<section>.py) that writes data/<section>.json, a SILE section class (sile/sections/<section>.sil) that renders the section, and the main document includes those classes.
 - Typesetting (SILE): holden-report.sil is the top-level class (frames, header, footer).
 It also hosts shared JSON utilities.
 Each section reads its own JSON file.
 - Layout strategy: Explicit SILE frames for page boundaries; “section boxes” that can flow multiple short sections onto one page; page numbers.
+- SILE is never generated.
+Instead, SILE uses the built-in Lua interpreter to read json from the data/ folder.

 Dev environment (Nix Flake):
 - Reproducible shell with SILE and Python preinstalled.